Clinical Polygraph Examination - Building a Foundation of Trust

 These images are understandably off-putting.
 No parent wants their son treated like a sex offender or criminal.
 But the reality of a clinical polygraph examination could not be further from those unsettling images.

-The use of polygraph testing during a treatment program ensures each student receives the best treatment possible.
+The use of clinical polygraph testing during a treatment program ensures each student receives the best treatment possible.
 Examinees are treated with compassion and respect throughout the treatment process.

 Modern polygraph techniques are not a matter of lie detection.
 Instead, the polygraph instrument monitors physiological responses like blood pressure and heart rate.
 These physiological responses help in the detection of deception.